daoudclarke/daoudclarke.github.com/_posts/2013-03-25-why-i-love-scikit-learn.md

 works.

-You may be tempted to take a machine learning library that has a poor API but more algorithms and wrap it in a clean API but beware!
+You may be tempted to take a machine learning library that has a poor API but more algorithms and wrap it in a clean API, but beware!
 Creating a good wrapper for a library is no mean feat.
-Doing machine learning properly requires a variety of tools that will need to be wrapped, and you may find that it's not worth the overhead.
+Doing machine learning properly requires a variety of tools that will need to be wrapped, and you may find that it's not worth the overhead (I learnt this lesson the hard way).
 In addition, a library with a poor API is likely to be lacking in other important qualities such as robustness and good documentation.

 ## 2. Robust